stanford-policylab/opp/py/data_readme_template.md

   and contraband vary year by year.
 Caution should be used when inspecting search and hit rates over time.
 We exclude Illinois from our time trend marijuana analysis for this reason.
+- We only process statewide data from 2012 to 2017.
+We received data back to 2004, but chose not to process it due to format issues and relevance.
 - For state patrol stops, there is mostly no information on the county of the stop.
 Instead, stops are mapped to districts (see the district column), which have a one-to-many relationship with counties.
 See the relevant map